stephenlaichaowen/dadjokes-nuxtjs-app/README.md

 Then Netlify will build the project for you automatically and deploy !!!

-This project is inspired by [Nuxt JS Crash Course / Traversy Media](https://www.youtube.com/watch?v=ltzlhAxJr74), the author didn't apply ssr to the project and I enhance it with ssr functionality.
+This project is inspired by [Nuxt JS Crash Course / Traversy Media](https://www.youtube.com/watch?v=ltzlhAxJr74), the author didn't apply ssr to the project and I enhance it with this functionality.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).